 1. Garden rambles

 Government Gardens covers 20 hectares alongside Lake Rotorua.
 Central to it is the splendid mock-Tudor building, constructed as a spa in 1908, but more recently home to the museum and art gallery.
-While the building is now closed to the public due to undue earthquake risk, it's still a magnificent sight.
+While the building is closed to the public due to undue earthquake risk it's still a magnificent sight.
 There are bowling greens, croquet courts and the 1930s Blue Baths.
 The gardens are an interesting combination of English formality and weird geothermal activity.
 The area around Sulphur Lake, which is opaque creamy green, has a sculpture trail with 17 artworks.
 The sculpture has an ANZAC theme and, because this is Te Arawa territory, most artworks have Māori associations.

 The thermal activity gives this walk a curious visual beauty and the sculpture is emotionally moving.